thiago-scherrer/gotrader/README.md

 ## How it works

-This robot is still under construction.
+This robot still under construction.
 Its purpose is to automate a rule created by the trader.
 It's not a money machine ...

 ## Supported Contracts